typelevel/typelevel.github.com/posts/2017-12-20-who-implements-typeclass.md

 This has a direct impact on how we structure the functions related to `Adder`.
 The primitives must be split up, their separate implementations appearing directly in the implicit instances.
-Derived combinators may occur anywhere that is convenient to us.
+Derived combinators may occur anywhere that is convenient to us: outside the typeclass for full flexibility of location, or within the typeclass for possible overrides for performance.

 But how much of the primitive implementations must occur in the instances, really?